 SMSF Supervisory Levy

-When an SMSF is newly set up and there are no transactions at 30 June of that financial year, an RNN (Return Not Necessary) can be lodged.
-This is to advise the ATO that there are no transactions in the SMSF.
+When an SMSF is newly set up and there are no transactions at 30 June of that financial year, an RNN (Return Not Necessary) may be lodged.
+The purpose of lodging a RNN is to advise the ATO that there are no transactions in the SMSF.
 The ATO gives some guidance on how to complete a RNN.
-Remember, the RNN can only be submitted once.
-In the following year, if there are still no transactions in the SMSF, the SMSF has to be closed down.
+Remember, a RNN can only be submitted once.
+In order to lodge a RNN, the ATO usually require a copy of the SMSF’s bank statement noting the Fund is activated and contributions or roll-overs have been deposited into the SMSF bank account.